Alison Joy

 Alison Joy is an award-winning Brooklyn-based producer and writer of nonfiction stories.

-In 2022, Alison turned to writing and producing full time.
+As an independent and freelance producer, Alison has created work across TV, film, and audio.
 She was a Writer, Producer, and EP on the narrative nonfiction podcast "Svetlana!
 Svetlana!" for iHeartRadio, which was named a Best Podcast of 2023 by Vulture, featured in The Hollywood Reporter, and #1 on the Apple Podcast documentary charts.
-Other credits include “Light Darkness Light” (Co-Producer, VICE Films, premiere at Sheffield DocFest), the short films “My Wild” (Director/Producer, REI Co-Op Studios) and “The Spiritual Exercises” (NYTimes Op-Docs).
-Most recently, she was a story producer on a three-part series for Amazon premiering in 2025.
-She is currently story producing a forthcoming four-part series for ID/Max.
+Other credits include “Light Darkness Light” (Co-Producer, VICE Films, premiere at Sheffield DocFest), the short films “My Wild” (Director/Producer, REI Co-Op Studios) and “The Spiritual Exercises” (Producer, NYTimes Op-Docs).
+Most recently, she was a story producer on season two of Amazon's #1 docu-series “Shiny Happy People” and on a forthcoming four-part series for ID/HBO Max.

 Alison continues to freelance and consult for a variety of production companies and filmmakers while producing her own slate of independent projects.
 Her story interests include complicated women, exuberant history, and inventive films that lean into genre and break rules.